bf-software/import-helper/README.md

 Missing node_modules? - If you open Import Helper while the active editor tab in vscode is not a Javascript, Typescript, or Svelte file, the modules list will be missing all of the node_modules your project would normally have access to.
 This can't be helped because of the way Import Helper gathers the node_modules to show.
 Simply reopen Import Helper while editing a code file to avoid this.

 When invoking `Add Import`, the most recently typed in symbol/identifier to the left of the cursor will become the default text for the module search.
 If there isn't any symbol, the text of the most recent search is used.
+If a partial symbol, symbol alias, module, or modual alias was found to the left of the cursor, selecting a matching symbol, symbol alias, module, or modual alias will complete the text in the editor.

 ### Go to Imports ┊ `Ctrl+Shift+Up (⇧⌘⭡ on Mac)`